shekelyan/weightedjoinsampling/readme.txt

 bin/joinsampling "SELECT * from QY WEIGHTED BY ((e1*(1-d1))*t1*(e2*(1-d2))*t2) LIMIT 1000000 /* db='tpch.json', seed='test123', scalefactor=1 */"

-To activate the foreign-key economic sampler one adds the parameter "fk=10" in the SQL comment.
-The 10 signifies how much larger of a sample it collects.
-To activate the many-to-many economic sampler one adds the parameter "hash=1" in the SQL comment.
-To activate the cyclic economic sampler one adds the parameter "simplify=1" in the SQL comment.
-To activate the index-based sampler one uses adds parameter "index=1" in the SQL comment.
-To activate the inversion sampler one uses the parameter "inversion=1".
-For KS-testing one adds the parameter "ks=1".
+"QY" is here the desired view from the ".json"-database file "WEIGHTED BY" is an SQL-like expression followed by the weighting function "LIMIT" determines the desired sample size
+"SEED" picks a seed for the sampling process "scalefactor=1" chooses the desired scale factor 1 (alternatively 10/100) for TPC-H datasets (ignored for other datasets)

+Alternative parameters in the SQL comments:

+"fk=10" will activate the foreign-key economic sampler "hash=1" will activate the acyclic economic sampler "simplify=1" will activate the cyclic economic sampler "inversion=1" will active the inversion sampler
+"ks=1" choose to perform a K-S-test on the sample "write=output.txt" chooses to write the sample to "output.txt"